 The Lifetime Value (LTV) to Customer Acquisition Cost (CAC) ratio is a crucial metric for assessing long-term profitability.
 A strong LTV to CAC ratio demonstrates that a company is able to generate substantial long-term value from its customers relative to the cost of acquiring them.
 However, as one advisor cautioned, “LTV to CAC can be tricky because companies calculate it differently.
 You need to break it down into the right components to make it meaningful.”

 Investors want to see that the company’s customer acquisition efforts are justified by the value those customers bring over time.
 If the ratio is skewed, adjustments in retention strategies or pricing might be necessary to improve the balance.
-Ultimately, this metric acts as a barometer for a company’s ability to scale efficiently, helping to highlight areas that need optimization.
+Ultimately, this metric acts as a barometer for a company’s ability to scale profitably, helping to highlight areas that need optimization.

 Sales Metrics: Measuring Growth and Efficiency